 Not only is it fine, it’s probably healthier.
 Trying to suppress frustration and disappointment can lead to stress and anxiety and both have the potential to cause all kinds of physical and emotional problems.

 Just like everyone else, I get frustrated with the short-term, day to day stressors and inconveniences that are just part of life.
-Last minute requests at work, unexpected expenses, kid issues, bad traffic, etc.…All of this has the potential to derail our positivity.
+Last minute requests at work, unexpected expenses, kid issues, bad traffic, etc.…All of this has the potential to derail my positivity.
 I fall victim to these short-term frustrations just like everybody else.

 But…there are two very different ways to deal with these constant tests to our optimism:

 - We can throw in the towel and believe it’s just the way it is and always will be.
 We can believe that we have no control and life just isn’t fair.
 We’ll never get ahead and we routinely say, “must be nice”, when looking at someone else who we think never has to deal with the same problems we deal with.
 They have it easy.
-They’re lucky.
+They’re “lucky.”

-Our mindset matters.
 How we deal with and bounce back from short-term hurdles is everything.
 We can’t always control what’s thrown at us, but we can control how we react to it.